scooter-lacroix/swiss-sandbox/docs/developer_guide.md

 ### Custom Settings

-Settings can be adjusted via `pyproject.toml`, environment variables, or directly through the Python API.
+Settings can be adjusted via `setup.py`, environment variables, or directly through the Python API.

 ### Logging